 How to:

 Place the chopping board at an inclined angle and put an ice cube atop the board.
-Slowly let go the ice cube and watch as the baby watches the ice cube in fascination.
+Slowly let go of the ice cube and watch as the baby watches the ice cube in fascination.
 Now, prompt the baby to do the same.
 You could freeze a few fruit puree cubes to make the activity colorful.

 Skills developed: Tracking moving objects, vision-muscle coordination